Wilkerson, M. S. (Scott), Ph.D.

 Geosciences, Julian Science and Mathematics Center, Rm 217

-Ernest R. Smith Professor of Geosciences
+Ernest R. Smith Professor of Geosciences and Chair of the Geosciences Department (spring semester)

 Scott Wilkerson joined the Department of Geosciences at DePauw University in 1995 with a specialization in structural geology and tectonics.
 Prior to his appointment at DePauw, Scott was a senior research geologist with Exxon Production Research in Houston, TX from 1991-1995.